Contents

 Nearest train station: Oswiecim Central Station

-• From Krakow: Direct trains run from the Krakow's main railway station to Oswiecim station, 2 km away from Auschwitz.
-The journey takes about 1.5 to 2.5 hours.
+• From Krakow: Direct trains run from Krakow's main railway station to Oswiecim station, 2 km away from Auschwitz.
+The journey takes 1.5 to 2.5 hours.

 • From Warsaw: Take a train from Warsaw Central Station (Warszawa Centralna) to Oswiecim station.
 The journey takes approximately 3.5 to 4.5 hours.

-• From Wroclaw: The train ride usually takes around 3.5 to 4 hours.
+• From Wroclaw: The train ride usually takes 3.5 to 4 hours.

-• From Gdansk: The train ride takes around 5 to 6 hours.
+• From Gdansk: The train ride takes 5 to 6 hours.

 Visiting Auschwitz by bus